PHA RESEARCH PROGRAMS

 - Collaborate with PH and associated disease patients, health and science professionals, government, and other organizations, to advise and gather new knowledge and information to share with the PH community effectively, rapidly, and broadly.

-Innovation in PH Research Grant
+Innovation in PH Research Award

 Named for PHA’s first president and CEO, Rino Aldrighetti, this award was established in 2016 at PHA’s 12th International PH Conference and Scientific Sessions with sponsorship from Janssen Pharmaceuticals, Inc, a division of Johnson & Johnson.
 The program supports the careers of young investigators who likely will make a strong, sustained impact in PH research.
 Proposals should be directed towards understanding biological pathways and identifying novel therapeutic targets or biomarkers of pulmonary arterial hypertension (PAH).
+Learn more about the Aldrighetti Research Award.

 The application deadline for this grant cycle is March 15, 2022.
 Awards may be approved for funding up to a two (2) year period for up to $40,000/year.
 Refer to the Policy and Guidelines for the Aldrighetti Research Award.